tvnikhil/QuizBot/README.md

 The Quiz Bot is an interactive educational tool designed to enhance learning in network security.
 It leverages advanced language models and embedding techniques to generate quizzes based on a curated knowledge base derived from network security lecture slides.
 The bot supports multiple-choice questions (MCQs), true/false questions, and open-ended questions, providing a comprehensive assessment platform for students.

+Full stack app for this project is in development.
+We are using reactjs for frontend, flask for the backend and chromadb to store vector embeddings.

 ## System Architecture

 The system architecture is based on a modular design that includes the following components: